1990 Faucett Perú Boeing 727 disappearance

 On 11 September 1990, a Faucett Perú Boeing 727 airliner, registered OB-1303, disappeared in an area of the Atlantic Ocean approximately 180 mi southeast of Cape Race, Newfoundland, Canada.
 The aircraft was being ferried back from Malta to Peru after having been leased to Air Malta, and had six crewmembers on board as well as ten passengers consisting of airline employees and their families.
 The last contact with the crew was a distress message stating that the aircraft had run out of fuel and that they were preparing to ditch.
 The aircraft was hundreds of miles off course at the time.
-Nothing more was ever heard from the flight, and no trace of the aircraft or any of the occupants has since been found.
+Nothing more was heard from the flight, and no trace of the aircraft or any of the occupants has since been found.

 Background

-The aircraft involved was a 21-year-old Boeing 727-247, registered OB-1303, that first flew in 1969.
+The aircraft involved was a 21-year-old Boeing 727-247, registered OB-1303, which first flew in 1969.
 The aircraft had been leased to European carrier Air Malta for the summer season of 1990 by its owner Faucett Perú, and on the day of the disappearance was being ferried back from Malta to Peru at the end of its lease.
-The aircraft had been painted in Air Malta livery for the summer and was known to have been still painted mostly white on the day of the disappearance (although it is not known whether it was still painted in Air Malta livery or had been re-painted with Faucett livery).

 On board were six crewmembers and ten passengers consisting of airline employees and their families.
 The employees included mechanics and other ground crew personnel who had been working in Malta.
 It is believed an infant was on board and up to four women.
 All of those on board were Peruvian nationals.

-The aircraft was scheduled to make refuelling stops during its journey at London in England/Milan Malpensa Airport in Italy; Keflavík International Airport in Iceland; Gander International Airport in Newfoundland, Canada, and finally Miami International Airport before arriving at Lima International Airport in Peru.
+The aircraft was scheduled to make refuelling stops during its journey at London in the United Kingdom (or possibly Milan Malpensa Airport in Italy); Keflavík International Airport in Iceland; Gander International Airport in Newfoundland, Canada; and finally Miami International Airport in the United States before arriving at Lima International Airport in Peru.
 The aircraft made its first two stops without incident, with the incident occurring on the Keflavík-Gander leg.